 - 2. The preliminary and final plats may be combined for concurrent processing if the subdivision is a small subdivision and the applicant has submitted a complete application in accordance with Section 6-1-080 of this Code. - 3.
 A small subdivision is a subdivision where no more than three (3) new building lots will be created with no public improvements. - 4.
-Planning Commission preliminary and final review and aApproval of the small subdivision is waived subject to all other conditions and requirements of the Box Elder County Land Use Management and Development Code,

-- including plat and plan requirements, as per 6-1-130(c) and 6-1-140(c) for preliminary and final approval being met. - 5.
-The developer subdivider shall comply with all recommendations and requirements of reviewing agencies and staff individuals. - 6.
-The subdivision design shall not impede access to interior lands or hamper future road circulation.
-The Zoning Administrator, the County's Engineer, County's Surveyor, the County Roads Supervisor shall conclude that: - a.
-The subdivision does not require dedication of land for new streets or other public purposes; - b.
-The subdivision is not traversed by the mapped lines of a proposed street or a street to be widened, as shown on the Official Map; and - c.
-The subdivision will not impede access to interior lands or hamper future road circulation. - d.
-The subdivision meets the minimum residential access road serving all lots as shown in the BOX ELDER COUNTY ROAD, STORM DRAIN, AND FENCING STANDARD DRAWINGS adopted March 25, 2010. - 7.
+Approval of the small subdivision is subject to all conditions and requirements of the Box Elder County Land Use Management and Development Code, including plat and plan requirements, as per 6-1-130(c) and 6-1-140(c) for preliminary and final approval being met. - 5.
+The subdivider shall comply with all recommendations and requirements of reviewing agencies and staff. - 6.
+The subdivision design shall not impede access to interior lands or hamper future road circulation. - 7.
 The subdivision shall meet the minimum residential access road requirements serving all lots as shown in the Box Elder County Public Works Standards.